Nasrul-Rafi/LittleNest/README.md

 LittleNest is a child care service, booking, and child activity monitoring system developed for the CSE391 course.

-The system is built with Laravel and provides separate features for Parents, Caregivers, and Admin users.
+The system provides separate portals for Parents, Caregivers, and Admin users.
+It covers the full process from child registration and service booking to caregiver assignment, activity monitoring, payment, refund, and reporting.

 ## Technologies Used